 Mealworms are a particular favorite with the roborovski (but be careful to feed in small amounts as treats, due to the fat content).
 They can also enjoy insects such as grasshoppers.
 Both of these treats are available in most good pet stores.

 It’s important to avoid feeding your pet certain foods due to acidity and irritation of the stomach lining.

 These include onions and peppers, as well as any citrus fruits – there are other foods that should be avoided because of potential toxicity, such as apple seeds and aubergines.

 Roborovski dwarf hamsters are natural foragers so it’s a good idea to hide food in their enclosures, scattered at varying points including a little way under the substrate.

-Like all hamsters, the Roborovski hamsters teeth grow continuously.
+Like all hamsters, a Roborovski’s teeth grow continuously.
 To help keep their teeth in good condition, they chew.
 Anything!
-Providing the correct diet, and wooden toys to chew on will prevent their teeth growing too long.
+Providing the correct diet, and wooden toys to chew on will prevent their teeth from growing too long.

 The Roborovski Dwarf Hamster can be kept in same-sex pairs, or even groups if they have been reared together, which is uncommon with other hamster breeds.